Methods for Purchase

 3. Using your SMSF through a Limited Recourse Borrowing Arrangement

 Where investors do not have the equity in their home or simply do not wish to use their equity, an alternate source of deposit is their superannuation money.
-I am not recommending that this is the right strategy for everyone and if you are thinking about a SMSF you should be well aware of the obligations and responsibilities you have by speaking to a licensed Advisor or going to the Australian Tax Office website.
+I am not recommending that this is the right strategy for everyone and if you are thinking about a SMSF you should be well aware of the obligations and responsibilities you have by speaking to a licensed Adviser or going to the Australian Tax Office website.

 I am only going to describe how this method of investment in property works.
 It is up to you to decide if you wish to explore it further.